jgwmaxwell/liquid-elixir/README.md

 where option is a keyword list, same as in config.

-Every option can be overrided by a keyword list passed as last argument to `Liquid.parse_template` / `Liquid.render_template`.
+Every option can be overridden by a keyword list passed as last argument to `Liquid.parse_template` / `Liquid.render_template`.

 Compile a template from a string: